-The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates and incomeretaining unit certificates without payment of capital gains tax).
-The following graphic shows the annual performance of the investment fund's tranche S (A), income-distributing unit certificates, in EUR up to the cut-off date 12/31/2021.
+The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-retaining unit certificates without payment of capital gains tax and income-distributing unit certificates).

+The following graphic shows the annual performance of the investment fund's tranche SZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2022.